Dependency Ratio Definition

 For public policy management by the governments:

-- The government may need to provide subsidies for the daily needs as well to compensate for the non-earning age group’s expenses
+- The government may need to provide subsidies for the daily needs to compensate for the non-earning age group's expenses.

-- Dependency ratio can help in developing policies for environment and infrastructure as well because the working-age group will have a more significant impact over the environment and demand for better infrastructure will be higher as well
+- The dependency ratio can help develop policies for the environment and infrastructure because the working-age group will have a more significant impact on the environment, and demand for better infrastructure will be higher.

 Limitations

-- The comparison of dependency ratio between the countries may not provide an accurate overview because different countries have different regulations related to the minimum age that individual needs to attain before he/she starts working and also the regulation regarding the retirement age as per different jobs
+- The comparison of dependency ratio between the countries may not provide an accurate overview because different countries have different regulations related to the minimum age that individuals need to attain before they start working and the regulation regarding the retirement age as per different jobs.

-- Depending upon the culture of the country, individuals may tend to start earning earlier in order to get independent.
+- Depending upon the country's culture, individuals may start earning earlier to get independent.
 Also, some individuals may delay their retirement in a few years.

-- A proportion of the working-age population may not actually be employed because of other factors like they are still studying, or have illness or disability
+- A proportion of the working-age population may not be employed because of other factors like studying or having illness or disability.

 Recommended Articles

-This has been a guide to the dependency ratio and its definition.
-Here we discuss the formula to calculate the dependency ratio with example and its uses.
+This has been a guide to what is Dependency Ratio.
+Here we explain the formula to calculate the Dependency Ratio with examples, uses, and limitations.
 You can learn more from the following articles in economics –